Close-up of a Woman Paying With Her Credit Card

 9. Keep your credit balances low: Try to keep your credit card balances low to improve your credit score.

-10. Don’t co-sign for someone else: Co-signing for someone else can impact your credit score.
+10. Don’t co-sign for someone else: Co-signing for someone else can impact your credit score, if they stop or don’t make payments.

 11. Limit credit inquiries: Too many credit inquiries can lower your credit score.